GerritCodeReview/homepage/pages/gerrit/dev-contributing.md

 ---
 ## Introduction

-Gerrit is developed as a [self-hosting open source project](https://gerrit-review.googlesource.com/) and very much welcomes contributions from anyone with a contributor’s agreement on file with the project.
+Gerrit is developed as a [self-hosting open-source project](https://gerrit-review.googlesource.com/) and very much welcomes contributions from anyone with a contributor’s agreement on file with the project.